SHtress/check_monography_script/README.md

-# Check script for monography
+# Check scripts for monography

 Python script for checking glossary and bibliography for [monography](https://github.com/ostis-ai/monography2022).